finspin/gotodevops.org/README.md

 # How can I contribute?

-To add a new conference, send an email with the conference website URL to _hello@gotodevops.org_ or clone this repository, modify the [conferences.json](https://github.com/finspin/gotodevops.org/blob/master/static/conferences.json) file and submit a pull request.
+To add a new conference, send an email with the conference website URL to _hello@gotodevops.org_ or [fork](https://guides.github.com/activities/forking/) this repository, modify the [conferences.json](https://github.com/finspin/gotodevops.org/blob/master/static/conferences.json) file and submit a pull request.

 ## Data format